What are the pain and symptoms associated with the subscapularis muscle?

 Sombra Warm Therapy Pain Relieving Gel is a warming gel that I use every day not only on myself but also on clients.
 It provides warmth without burning and is better at relieving pain than other over the counter pain creams.
 For arthritic or chronic shoulder pain Sombra can be applied several times a day for continual pain relief.
 To relieve subscapularis pain apply Sombra around the shoulder, upper arm and upper chest into the front and back edges of the arm pit.

 Hot and Cold Shoulder Therapy Wrap

 Elasto-Gel Hot Cold Shoulder Wrap works well for those who need a wrap that provides both heat and cold therapy.
-This is a great wrap for people suffering with shoulder arthritis pain.
+This is a great wrap for people suffering from shoulder arthritis pain.
 Heat and cold can both help relieve symptoms of biceps frozen shoulder and rotator cuff muscle pain.
 The wrap is a gel which allows it to mold to the chest, shoulder, and upper arm comfortably.
 Available in two sizes.